OpenDriveLab/OpenScene/README.md

 ### Task 1: Large-Scale Occupancy Prediction

+Given massive images from multiple cameras in OpenScene, the goal is to predict the current occupancy state and semantics of each voxel grid in the scene.
-The pre-training task is defined as occupancy prediction by the intersection-over-union (**mIoU**) over all classes.
+In this task, we use the intersection-over-union (**mIoU**) over all classes to evaluate model performance.

 Let $C$ be the number of classes.